TechToThePeople/civicrm-cli/README.md

 you can have several civicrm sites you can query

 ##installation
-$sudo npm -g install clicivi
+$sudo npm -g install civicrm-cli

 ##configuration
 The configuration file contains all the key and api_keys of your site and is stored in ~/.config/civicrm.json